Graph Convolutions Enrich the Self-Attention in Transformers!: Natural Language Understanding

 \subsection{Sensitivity to $K$}

 In this section, we explore the influence of the polynomial order, denoted as $K$, in our GFSA, conducting experiments on BERT\textsubscript{BASE} finetuned with GLUE tasks.
-We search for values of $K$ from 2 to 10, and the results are presented in Figure~\ref{fig:viz_bert}.
-For each dataset, Optimal $K$ exists and the performance of models using GFSA is generally robust to changes in $K$.
+We search for values of $K$ from 2 to 10, and the results are presented in Table~\ref{tab:sens_bert}.
+For each dataset, there is an optimal $K$ and the performance of models using GFSA is generally robust to changes in $K$.